-Why might you need tissue grafting?
-A graft is needed when your tissue recedes, recession is the process in which the tissue surrounds the teeth pulls away from the teeth causing exposure to more of the tooth structure or the root.
-When gum recession occurs, the body loses a natural defense against both bacterial penetration and trauma.
-It can cause damage to the supporting bone.
+A tissue graft, also known as a gum graft, is needed when your tissue recedes.
+Recession is the process in which the tissue surrounding the teeth pulls away from the teeth, causing exposure to more of the tooth structure or the root.
+When gum recession occurs, the body loses a natural defense against both bacterial penetration and trauma, and it can cause damage to the supporting bone.

 Your gums may have receded for a variety of reasons including:

-A “gum” graft can repair the defect and help prevent additional recession and bone loss.
+A gum graft (tissue graft) can repair the defect and help prevent additional recession and bone loss.

 No matter which way you choose, the site of the tooth or teeth that needed grafting shouldn’t be too painful.
 If you had tissue taken from the roof of your mouth, that site may feel like a severe pizza burn, but will heal quickly.
 Your palate is one of your fastest healing areas and you should be back to eating anything you want again in no time.